Last-Chance Apocalypse Shopping: Harbor Freight

 3. Moving Blankets

 These blankets are a value you can’t deny!
-They are thickly padded with a million uses.
+They’re thickly padded with a million uses.
 Not only do they provide a cushion for anything breakable, they can be used when a picnic blanket is forgotten, or you need to put a barrier between you and the ground.
 We keep them in our car trunks.
 My husband knelt on one when he had to change a tire in a suit.
 These blankets would also be in handy to use for covering a window or doorway, or to cover a freezer if the electricity is out.
 And, it can also be used as a blanket!
 If you were stuck in a blizzard, this blanket could keep you warm!
 Personally, I have a large stockpile of blankets and in this article, you can read all about my reasons why.

 4. Nitrile Gloves

-TIP- Another must-have for your emergency kits are heavy duty gloves, more than one pair.
+TIP- Another must-have for your emergency kits are heavy duty gloves and more than one pair.
 Keep a pair or two in each vehicle.
 It’s not easy find heavy duty gloves for kids, but gardening gloves are better than nothing.
 In the aftermath of a disaster, well-protected hands will be important for all the tasks required for putting life back to normal again.

 5. Bar Clamps